cdphmodeling/wnvca-2025/model-output/README.md

 * `quantile`: this column must contain each one of the following entries for each region-month pair `0.01`, `0.05`, `0.1`, `0.2`, `0.3`, `0.4`, `0.5`, `0.6`, `0.7`, `0.8`, `0.9`, `0.95`, `0.99`
 * `cdf`: a single entry of `0` can be provided for each region-month and, if provided, is used to improve the precision in scoring the model

-An important note is that these ids should match the pattern exactly, so they should have not leading or trailing zeroes.
+An important note is that **these ids should match the pattern exactly**, so they should have not leading or trailing zeroes.

 ### `value`